High Constables and Guard of Honour of the Palace of Holyroodhouse: Guard of Honour

-The High Constables of the Abbey had performed partially ceremonial duties as far back as at least 1825 where they met to escort the remains of the Duchess de Grammont, companion of Charles X of France, from the Royal Vault to a French frigate in Leith.
+The High Constables of the Abbey had performed partially ceremonial duties as far back as at least 1825 where they met to escort the remains of the Duchess of Grammont, companion of Charles X of France, from the Royal Vault to a French frigate in Leith.
 They had also undertaken duties as Guard of Honour during visits of Queen Victoria and on earlier occasions.
 However, it wasn't until 1863 that the role of Guard of Honour of the Palace of Holyroodhouse came to be vested in them alone.
-The Bailie of the Abbey noted that the Constables had previously been reluctant to take on the role because it required the carrying of a halbert, but that they would from then on discontinue the use of the halbert and substitute it for the baton.
+The Bailie of the Abbey noted that the Constables had previously been reluctant to take on the role because it required the carrying of a halberd, but that they would from then on discontinue the use of the halberd and substitute it for the baton.
 The Captain of the Guard was maintained as a separate role to the Moderator of the High Constables, and when the High Constables undertake duties as the Guard of Honour they do so under the command of the Captain of the Guard, not the Moderator.

-After the Act of Union, Scottish peers could elect 16 of their number to sit as Representative Peers in the House of Lords at Westminster.
+After the Act of Union, Scottish peers could elect 16 of their number to sit as Scottish representative peer in the House of Lords at Westminster.
 The vote would take place at Holyrood Palace and the High Constables would ensure the peers were protected during the gathering, and that order was maintained during the election process.
 Over the years many Peers questioned the necessity of the High Constables and Guard of Honour at the proceedings, which the Bailie responded provided "the dignity and orderliness of the proceedings".

-During the restoration of St Giles' in the 1880s, the High Constables donated a stained glass oriel window, in the south side-chapel.
+During the restoration of St Giles' Cathedral in the 1880s, the High Constables donated a stained glass oriel window, in the south side-chapel.
 The window embodies the Royal Arms of Scotland, the arms of the Hereditary Keeper of the Palace of Holyroodhouse, symbolism of the Holyrood Abbey's founding legend, and insignia of the High Constables themselves.

 Structure

 The number of High Constables sits at 30 (though this number has fluctuated historically).
 The High Constables themselves are appointed by the Bailie of Holyroodhouse.
 The Moderator is the head of the body, except for when they are undertaking duties as Guard of Honour (at which point it is the Captain of the Guard).
 The office of Vice Moderator was introduced in 1862, to be occupied by the retired Moderator.
 The role of Surgeon ranks after that of Secretary.
 Between 1869 and 1871 the office of Custodier of the Batons was created.

-Honorary membership has occasionally been awarded, though infrequently.
-Often to previous High Constables (1861, 1890 and 1901).
+Honorary membership has occasionally been awarded, though infrequently, sometimes to previous High Constables (1861, 1890 and 1901).
 Occasionally honorary membership was given to the Lord Provost of Edinburgh.

 The original home of the constables was the guardroom, until it was replaced in 1857.
 The home of the constables today is the Abbey Courthouse, which was restored in 1958 along with the old prison (refurbished into the Baillie's office).